opentrustlabs/opentrust-identity/README.md

 Use `none` for local development or for cases where you have column-level encryption available in your database (such as Oracle with TDE).

 Use `filesystem` for local development ONLY.
-Using it any other environment is absolutely NOT recommended.
+Using it in any other environment is absolutely NOT recommended.
 See the file at `/lib/kms/fs-based-kms.ts` for details about what the contents of the key file should be.

 Use `custom` if you have some kind of vault for secret values (and you do not have any other KMS such as Google or AWS).